alankrantas/raspberrypi-pico-micropython-cookbook/game-of-life/README.md

 * SCL -> GPIO 27 (Pin 32)
 * SDA -> GPIO 26 (Pin 31)

+A push button is added between RUN (pin 30) and GND as the reset button.
 The code also use ADC(2) (GPIO 28/Pin 34)'s floating values as the random seed.